-If you're in the market for a new wheelset, it's important to understand that wheels are made up of several different parts.
+If you're in the market for a new carbon wheelset, it's important to understand that wheels are made up of several different parts.
 Firstly you have the rims, which are where the tires sit and the closest contact point to the ground.
 Secondly, the spokes which come from the rim and connect to the hub in the center.
-Then finally, the hubs which connect the wheels to the bike itself and provide the wheels the ability to rotate freely and also engage when you pedal.
+Then finally, the hubs which connect the carbon wheels to the bike itself and provide the wheels the ability to rotate freely and also engage when you pedal.

-The hubs are essential to a good set of wheels, and it's the part where you will not want to go cheap or cut corners.
+The hubs are essential to a good set of carbon wheels, and it's the part where you will not want to go cheap or cut corners.
 One of the biggest brands when it comes to hubs is DT Swiss, and they are known for making some of the best hubs available.
 A question we often get asked is, what's the difference between the three main DT swiss 350/240/180?
 In this article, we're going to answer that question for you for the road hubs, we will look at MTB in another article.

 Who are DT Swiss?

 The name DT Swiss comes from the French and German name for wireworks – Drahtwerke Tréfileries.
 They have been creating excellent cycling components since 1994 and are known for their precision engineering and high-quality products.
-DT Swiss mainly focuses on hubs but also makes wheels and other components such as suspension.
+DT Swiss mainly focuses on hubs but also makes carbon wheels and other components such as suspension.

 What is the difference between the hubs?